nhsconnect/prm-gocd-infra/README.md

 Each agent has Docker and Dojo available, which makes it possible to build any project as long as you produce a docker image with required tools first.
 For more details see the [Dojo readme](https://github.com/kudulab/dojo).

 # Deployment/Lifecycle

-## Prerequisites

-- Add your IP address to SSM `inbound ips` parameter.
-- Run all the deployment steps we see below from the same machine in order to avoid issue with ssh keys.
-- Make sure your AWS profile matches the profile in `provider.tf`.
-- Make sure you always run `tf_plan` before running `tf_apply`.

 ## Access to AWS